-- Development within the Estate Character Area shall acknowledge and respect the general physical characteristics as outlined in Section 3.2.5, while responding to unique site and contextual conditions, and demonstrating compatibility with the existing neighbourhood. - 2.
-Within Estate Character Area, no new residential lot shall be created through consent until such time as municipal services are provided throughout the neighbourhood. - Nothing in this Plan shall prevent the Kingdale Road, Old Bathurst Estates and Premier Place Estate Residential subdivisions from being provided with full municipal services, if deemed appropriate and/or necessary, by the Region of York or the Town of Newmarket.
+- 1. Within Estate Character Area, no new residential lot shall be created through consent until such time as municipal services are provided throughout the neighbourhood. - 2.
+Nothing in this Plan shall prevent the Kingdale Road, Old Bathurst Estates and Premier Place Estate Residential subdivisions from being provided with full municipal services, if deemed appropriate and/or necessary, by the Region of York or the Town of Newmarket.